 The summer grilling season is upon us, and that means hooking up a propane tank to your gas grill and getting the family together for an outdoor barbecue!
-Before you slap on some burgers and hot dogs (or the vegetarian versions of those), though, you might want to read up on some gas grilling safety tips – especially when it comes to your propane tank.
+Before you slap on some burgers and hot dogs (or the vegetarian versions of those), though, you might want to read up on some gas grilling fire safety tips – especially when it comes to your propane tank.

 This may just be a review for some people, but I think there’s beneficial information here for anyone who uses a gas grill.

 That short, stout tank under your gas grill is a portable 20 pound propane cylinder, and they are the most common cylinders used today in the consumer gas bottle market.

 So, what is propane?
 Propane does not occur naturally, but is refined from raw crude oil and raw natural gas.
 Propane is then stored under pressure as a liquid; therefore, the name Liquid Propane (LP).
 LP gas is the ONLY gas that should ever be put into this cylinder.

 Propane has some properties that are important for safe consumer use.
 Water boils at 212°F, at which point it turns to a gas.
 Propane boils at -44°F, so the liquid propane in your cylinder is below -44°F to maintain a liquid state.
 For consumers, this means that exposure to LP gas can freeze your skin and the tissue underneath resulting in severe damage.
 This is also why LP gas is released from the cylinder as a gas, not a liquid, known in the industry as “vapor service.”